skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/diving_deeper/srtp.md

 What's going on here?
 First, we define 3 statically resolved type parameters: `^A`, `^B`, and `^C`.
 Next, we require that either `^A` or `^B` has a `static member` named `(+)` that matches the signature of `^A * ^B -> ^C`.

 Why do we do this?
-Well.. since these type parameters are resolved at compile time, to be able to invoke `a + b`, we have to ensure this operator actually exists to apply the function call.
+Well.. since these type parameters are resolved at compile time, to be able to invoke `a + b`, we have to ensure this operator exists to apply the function call.
 After all... operators are just regular old functions.